syedsuhail/viralize/README.md

 2. Application prompts for username and password
 3. Controller receives info from from user level.
-4. Controller passes username and password(hashed) to authenticator to authenticate the user *if username password not present then prompts user for a sign up process
+4. Controller passes username and password(hashed) to authenticator to authenticate the user

+   	      a.if username password not present then prompts user for a sign up process

 5. Controller checks the socail platform list and

-   	      *if blogger is one of social platforms:
+	      a.if blogger is one of social platforms:

 		  -Prompts user for title

-		  -Title is validated to be less than 100 characters -Publishes the blog with title and message and returns the url -Controller shortens the url and passes the title and short url to other social platform publishers which publish the title and url
+		  -Title is validated to be less than 100 characters

+		  -Publishes the blog with title and message and returns the url

+		  -Controller shortens the url and passes the title and short url to other social platform publishers which publish the title and url.

-	      * If no blogger then :
+	      b.If no blogger then :

-	      	   -Message is validated to be less than 140 characters -Controller routes message to differnt social publisher -Publishers publish the message on appropriate platforms
+		   -Message is validated to be less than 140 characters

-ONE PAGE SPEC
+		   -Controller routes message to differnt social publisher

+		   -Publishers publish the message on appropriate platforms

+One Page Spec
 -------------

 1. User Interface Level --> Get input from user